 Anyway, back to “indirect phasing.”
 This rule comes up in Legacy from time to time thanks to Teferi’s Realm, an enchantment from Visions that occasionally shows up in sideboards.
 It used to be decent tech against Stoneforge Mystic decks, because of this rule:

 702.25k Phased-out tokens cease to exist as a state-based action.

 So, you’d choose creatures, and then the Germ token would phase out…along with the Batterskull to which it was attached, thanks to indirect phasing.
 The Germ token would cease to exist, and then, since Batterskull itself doesn’t have phasing, it would just…stay phased out.

 It was nifty little corner-case that rewarded rules knowledge…and then, when Teferi’s Protection was revealed, this happened:

 I’m not sure exactly what will be happening to the Comprehensive Rules, but 702.25k could very well be deleted in the next update.
 Token creatures would then be treated like any other phased out creature.
 There is a logical argument for this, as again, they technically aren’t changing zones – which is usually what causes token creatures to blip out of existence.

 So, that’s how phasing works!
-Odds are, you won’t run into this mechanic all too often, unless you pick up a new Commander deck or add Teferi’s Protection to one of your own.
-And if you do, there’s no need to be intimidated any more.
+Odds are, you won’t run into this mechanic all too often, unless you choose to play Teferi, Master of Time or Teferi’s Protection.
+And if you do, there’s no need to be intimidated anymore.
 Phasing isn’t all that tricky, as long as you don’t think about it too much.